Nonverbal autism: The amygdala theory

 There is a growing body of tentative evidence indicating the amygdala's involvement in the development of autism.
 The amygdala theory of autism focuses on the importance of the amygdala in relation to social functioning and observes that autism is largely a severe impairment of social functioning.
-The amygdala is thought to be associated with the fight or flight response in animals and its activity is heavily correlated with fear in humans.
+The amygdala is thought to be associated with the fight-or-flight response in animals and its activity is heavily correlated with fear in humans.
 Additionally, it has been heavily implicated in relation to social functioning in various animal studies.
 Evidence suggests an amygdala hyperactivity model may be more accurate than one comparing it to a lesion.

 Lesion studies have shown that amygdala damage results in severe social impairment among animal models.
-Vervet monkey mothers with amygdala lesions were shown to be much less caring with their young neglecting and even abusing them.
+Vervet monkey mothers with amygdala lesions were shown to be much less caring with their young, neglecting and even abusing them.
 Rats with amygdala ablations become much more docile.
 Monkeys with lesions to the anterior temporal lobe develop a disorder known as Klüver–Bucy syndrome, characterized by loss of fear, hypersexuality, hyperorality, and an inability to recognize visual objects (often, but not always).

 Evidence shows the amygdala accounts for the emotional, oral, and sexual abnormalities listed above.
 These abnormalities coincide with several characteristics of the diagnostic guidelines for autism, at least passably for an animal model.

 Post-mortem analysis of humans shows an increased neuronal density in the amygdala in autism compared to controls, indicating a potential linkage and supporting the hyperactivity model.

 Several studies presented subjects with ASD photographs of human eyes and had them report the emotional state of the person in the picture.
 A smaller amygdala was associated with increased response time but not decreased accuracy.
 There was also significantly less amygdaloid activation in the brains of those with ASD than controls.
 Subjects compensated for this lack of amygdaloid activity with increased activation in the temporal lobe, and are associated with verbally labeling images.
 This activity is thought to imply less usage of emotional/social cues to identify objects and rather more objective, factually based processing.
 One may extrapolate from this model that patients with autism may learn that a specific facial configuration represents an emotional state and what that emotional state implies socially, but they may not come to truly understand how that person feels.
-This supports a theory of mind deficit, or inability to empathize with others – a characteristic symptom of ASD.
+This supports a theory of mind deficit.

+The left amygdala is critical in the involvement of processing mental state and emotional information from complex visual stimuli, particularly the eye region.
+However, individuals with autism do not seem to engage the amygdala during tasks when processing the emotions of others.
+Instead, they exhibit greater reliance on temporal lobe structures, specialized for verbally labeling complex visual stimuli and processing faces and eyes.
+This shift in processing may serve as compensation for potential amygdala abnormalities in individuals with autism.